 Equipment

-The laboratory has basic field equipment for magnetics, gravity, resistivity, radiometrics, seismic refraction and reflection.
-Other field equipment (for marine reflection, electromagnetics, and borehole logging) is periodically borrowed from outside organisations.
+The laboratory has basic field equipment for magnetics, gravity, resistivity, radiometrics, seismic refraction.
+Other field equipment (for land and marine seismic reflection, electromagnetics, and borehole logging) is periodically borrowed from outside organisations.

-The Exploration Geophysics Laboratory maintains a data processing facility which has provided the basis for a number of research projects, particularly in seismic processing.
-The processing system is based on the public domain Seismic Unix package running on PC-UNIX systems.
+The Exploration Geophysics Laboratory maintains a data processing facility which has provided the basis for a number of research projects, particularly in geophysical data processing.
+The processing system is based on public domain packages such as Seismic Unix running on PC-UNIX systems.

 A wide range of geophysical sub-branches are covered in the Exploration Geophysics Program.
-Links with professional organisations, other universities, and industry are utilised for both teaching and research.
-Organisations who have provided logistical support and input include:
+Links with professional organisations, other universities, and industry are essential for both teaching and research.
+Most honours and higher-degree students work on industry-related projects, and often work part-time in industry.
+Organisations who have recently provided logistical support and input include:

 Return to the Exploration Geophysics Laboratory